Study Abroad Center, 3224 Memorial Union, (515) 294-6792

 Students can research housing options online: UoN Accommodation

-The ISU Program Fee for the Fall 2016 semester is $8,300.
+The ISU Program Fee for the Fall 2017 Semester is $8,300.
 Exchange spots are offered to in-state, Iowa residents, but the number of exchange spots is variable and limited.
 An exchange spot offers a reduced program fee.
 There are no exchange spots available for Spring 2017.

 For more details, click on the "budget sheet" at the top of this page.

 The ISU Program Fees include tuition, fees, and ISU’s CISI insurance.
-The ISU Program Fees do not include airfare, housing, food, and all other additional expenses.
+The ISU Program Fees do not include airfare, housing, food, mandatory Australian insurance, and all other additional expenses.

 Study abroad students can participate in Newcastle’s iLEAD, an international leadership and development program that offers workshops, volunteer opportunities, and exposure to political and social issues around the world.